 Beaconsfield Historic House

-Built in 1877, Beaconsfield was considered one of Charlottetown’s finest homes.
-With eight fireplaces, imported chandeliers and encaustic tiling, it was also equipped with all the modern conveniences of the time.
-Today, Beaconsfield Historic House is as an example of Victorian architecture with many original features intact and has a fascinating story to tell.
-It is open year-round for tours, hosts special events in its Carriage House and has a small giftshop and bookstore on site.
-During the month of June, Beaconsfield is open for tours Monday to Friday from 10 am to 4 pm and Sundays from 1–4 pm.
-Admission is charged.
+Built in 1877, Beaconsfield was one of Charlottetown’s finest homes.
+With 8 fireplaces, imported chandeliers and encaustic tiling, it was equipped with all the modern conveniences of the time.
+It is an example of Victorian architecture with many original features intact and a story to tell.
+Monday–Friday 10 am–4 pm.
+2 Kent St, Charlottetown.
+902-368-6603